-The Ever-Evolving Role of HR in a VUCA World
+The Role of HR in an Ever-Changing World

 Volatile, uncertain, complex, and ambiguous (VUCA) is the perfect description for the unprecedented times we find ourselves in today.
 In turbulence characterised by a lack of familiarity, HR professionals have had to adapt to pre-COVID and COVID era changes, all while finding ways to keep the workforce (and themselves) motivated.